checkaayush/pkg/log/README.md

 defer logger.Sync()
 ```

+> Note: Use environment `local` for getting colored log levels during local development for better readability.

 **Log with fields:**

 Logger methods that end with `w` allows you to log with fields.
 For example: